akielaries/akielaries.github.io/_pages/about.md

   - /about.html
 ---

-Currently an undergraduate Computer Science student at Northern Arizona University extensive coursework and interest in Cybersecurity, Pure & Applied Mathematics, Physics & Electrical Engineering.
+Currently an undergraduate Computer Science student at Northern Arizona University with extensive coursework and interest in Cybersecurity, Pure & Applied Mathematics, Physics & Electrical Engineering.

 I am currently working as a Software Systems Engineer for NAU's